 Types of paper

 - Original research papers.
-Research articles which have not been published previously, except in a preliminary form, may be submitted as regular papers/original research papers.
-The word limit is 8000 words (but not restricted), excluding Tables, Figures and Reference.
+Research articles that have not been published previously may be submitted as regular papers/original research papers.
+The word limit is 8000 words (but not restricted), excluding Tables, Figures, and References.

 - Review papers.
-Review papers exists for the expression of opinions, and allows authors to submit material which may not be appropriate for original research articles but which contains ideas worthy of publication, which include letter from editor or letter to editor
+Review papers exist for the expression of opinions and allow authors to submit material that may not be appropriate for original research articles but which contains ideas worthy of publication, which include a letter from the Editor or letter to the Editor

 - Policy forum.
 The policy forum format encourages submissions from researchers, practitioners, and policy-makers.
-Researchers long engaged on a particular issue that have identified emerging trends or key elements of an issue, practitioners noticing issues overlooked among the research community, or policymakers that have particular insights into the design, application, and implementation of a policy, are encouraged to submit through this format to shape research and policy agendas going forward.
+Researchers long engaged on a particular issue that has identified emerging trends or critical elements of an issue, practitioners noticing issues overlooked among the research community, or policy-makers that have particular insights into the design, application, and implementation of a policy are encouraged to submit through this format to shape research and policy agendas going forward.
 Envisioned as a shorter format that focuses on these emerging trends, policy forum submissions should target 1,500 - 3,000 words.
 Submissions will undergo a peer-review process.

 - Notes from the field.
-Research contexts in South-East Asia -- including geographical, linguistic and cultural dimensions -- can be particularly challenging given the breadth and diversity across the region.
-Notes from the field provides a format for researchers that are interested in sharing their field work experiences and raising key questions about the complexities of data collection.
-The goal of this format is to exchange different experiences on field work, to encourage more rigorous discussions about the role of the researcher and various approaches to collecting data, as well as raising important discussions about ethical considerations.
-The suggested format is a 1,500 - 6,000 words reflective narrative in which ethical, methodological, empirical and other problems and solutions are presented.
+Research contexts in South-East Asia -- including geographical, linguistic, and cultural dimensions -- can be particularly challenging given the region's breadth and diversity.
+Notes from the field provide a format for researchers interested in sharing their fieldwork experiences and raising critical questions about data collection complexities.
+This format aims to exchange different experiences on fieldwork, encourage more rigorous discussions about the researcher's role and various approaches to collecting data, and raise essential discussions about ethical considerations.
+The suggested format is a 1,500 - 6,000 words reflective narrative in which ethical, methodological, empirical, and other problems and solutions are presented.

 - Methodological engagement.
 The boundaries between the different scientific disciplines have faded over the years.
-With the arrival of new technologies, for both communications and research applications, there have been increasing innovation on approaching research in new ways.
-Methodological engagement, as a format, encourages submissions that provide insight and direction about creative ways to tackling complex research problems.
-In this format we envision the cross-pollination of disciplines from social, political, ecological, spatial, economic, and others to trigger new debates and generate research ideas across a research field that is fraught with complexity.
-The format is open to creative interpretation but we suggest guidelines of between 1,500 - 3,000 words.
+With the arrival of new technologies, there has been increasing innovation in approaching research in new ways for both communications and research applications.
+As a format, methodological engagement encourages submissions that provide insight and direction about creative ways of tackling complex research problems.
+In this format, we envision the cross-pollination of disciplines from social, political, ecological, spatial, economic, and others to trigger new debates and generate research ideas across a fraught research field with complexity.
+The format is open to creative interpretation, but we suggest guidelines of between 1,500 - 3,000 words.

 - Special Section: Section that invites original research papers and article reviews for specific themes.
-A special section enables us to publish papers focusing on specific themes, often related to a "hot topic”
+A special section enables us to publish papers focusing on specific themes, often related to a "hot topic."

-- Reports.The Reports section consists of brief factual summaries of research and reports from institutions.
+The Reports section consists of brief factual summaries of research and reports from institutions.
 Reports and Review Papers should comprise 500-5000 words.

 - Book Reviews.
-Book reviews should comprise 800-2000 words on new books, software and videos relevant to the scope of Forest and Society.
+Book reviews should comprise 800-2000 words on new books, software, and videos relevant to the scope of Forest and Society.

 - Conference Reports.
-Reports on major conferences of particular interest to Forest and Society, approximately 1000-2000 words
+Reports on significant conferences of particular interest to Forest and Society, approximately 1000-2000 words.

 - Forthcoming meetings.
 Notices of forthcoming meetings for listing in the Calendar section are welcomed.
 Entries must be received at least three months before publication.

 Guideline for Online Submission

-- Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file to be submitted, then click Upload button.
+- Step 2 – Uploading the Submission: To upload a manuscript to this journal, click Browse on the Upload submission file item and choose the manuscript document file to be submitted, then click the Upload button.

-- Step 3 – Entering Submission’s Metadata: In this step, detail authors metadata should be entered including marked corresponding author.
-After that, manuscript title and abstract must be uploaded by copying the text and paste in the textbox including keywords.
+- Step 3 – Entering Submission’s Metadata: In this step, detailed authors' metadata should be entered, including the marked corresponding author.
+After that, the manuscript title and abstract must be uploaded by copying the text and paste it into the textbox, including keywords.

 By submitting your article to Forest and Society, you and all co-authors of your submission agree to the terms of this license.
 You do not need to fill out a copyright form for confirmation.
 Please see the Copyright Notice.

-There are no strict formatting requirements but all manuscripts must contain the essential elements needed to convey your manuscript, for example Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.
+There are no strict formatting requirements, but all manuscripts must contain the essential elements needed to convey your manuscript, for example, Abstract, Keywords, Introduction, Materials and Methods, Results, Conclusions, Artwork and Tables with Captions.

 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

 Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
-Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
+Use this numbering also for internal cross-referencing: do not just refer to 'the text.'
 Any subsection may be given a brief heading.
-Each heading should appear on its own separate line.
+Each heading should appear on its separate line.